Skip to main content

 Shoreline Adaptation Plan strategies

-Each SAP applies four strategies to guide decisions around managing council-owned assets and land in its area:
+We apply four strategies to each SAP.
+These guide decisions around how to manage council-owned assets and land in each SAP area.

 4. Managed realignment: Planning for changes to the coastline and managing risks by moving assets, uses and infrastructure away from the coast and hazard-prone areas.